coderkarthiko/Python/Decorators.md

 <br>

-Make a polynomial function generator.
+A polynomial generator.
+Pass in the coefficients, and out comes a polynomial with said coefficients.

 ```python
 def polynomial(*coeffs):